Mirantis/mke-docs/content/docs/operations/policycontroller/opagatekeeper.md

       - <Namespace2>
 ```

-`exemptNamespaces` is the list of namespaces to completely exempt from policy enforcement.
-MKE adds some namespaces to the list by default, and they cannot be removed from the list.
+The `exemptNamespaces` field lists the namespaces that are exempt from policy enforcement.
-The list of MKE exempted namespaces are:
+The following namespaces are added by default, and thus cannot be removed:

-- mke
+- `mke`
-- kube-system
+- `kube-system`
-- kube-public
+- `kube-public`
-- kube-node-lease
+- `kube-node-lease`
-- k0s-system
+- `k0s-system`
-- k0s-autopilot
+- `k0s-autopilot`
-- flux-system
+- `flux-system`
-- blueprint-system
+- `blueprint-system`

-## Migration from MKE3
+## Migration from MKE 3

-If OPA Gatekeeper is enabled in MKE3, then the templates and constraints created previously are retained across the migration process.
-Also, the list of namespaces exempted from policy control are retained.
+If OPA Gatekeeper is enabled in MKE 3, the templates, constraints and list of
+namespaces exempted from policy control are retained through the migration process.

 ## Test OPA Gatekeeper

-- Once OPA Gatekeeper is enabled and the configuration is applied to the cluster, wait for the OPA Gatekeeper pods to enter the `Running` state:
+Before proceeding, make sure that OPA Gatekeeper is enabled and the configuration is applied to the cluster.

+To check if the OPA Gatekeeper pods have entered the `Running` state, run:

 ```bash
 kubectl get pod -n mke
 ```

-The output should look like:
+Example output:

 ```bash
 NAME                                             READY   STATUS    RESTARTS      AGE gatekeeper-audit-56d958d955-v6d7t                1/1     Running   2 (54s ago)   61s